17 top European summer festivals in September

 The first official games were held in 1832 at The Princess Royal and Duke of Fife Memorial Park in Braemar.
 It is traditionally attended by the British royal family.
-Game day typically starts in the morning and ends by 5pm.
+Game day typically starts at 9:30am and ends by 5pm.
 There are many family-friendly events, including a children’s sack race.

 Book a tour of Braemar / The Scottish Highland Games

 The first historical boat race was recorded in the mid-13th century and is now Venice’s most important boating event.
 It wouldn’t be complete without the gondolini regatta, which is where two costumed gondoliers race against their competitors.
 Cheer on your favourites along the Grand Canal or merely bask in the atmosphere.